SDGforskning/sdg-strings/SDG11_query_topic_WoS.md

 ##### Phrase 2:

 Phrase 2 covers access to basic services.
-The basic structure is *action + access + basic services + housing*.
+The basic structure is *access + basic services + housing*.

 Basic services terms were gathered from documentation for indicator 1.4.1 in the SDG Indicators Metadata Repository (<a id="SDGmetarep">[UN Statistics Division, 2022](#f2)</a>) and a presentation from UNESCAP/UN Habitat (<a id="UNhabitat">[Njiru, 2018](#f3)</a>).